pingcap/docs/tidb-cloud/manage-user-access.md

 To check which project you belong to, take the following steps:

-1. Click <MDSvgIcon name="icon-top-organization" /> **Organization** in the upper-right corner of the TiDB Cloud console.
+1. Click <MDSvgIcon name="icon-top-organization" /> in the lower-left corner of the TiDB Cloud console.

 2. Click **Organization Settings**.
 The **Projects** tab is displayed by default.

 > **Tip:**
 >
-> If you have multiple projects, you can view the project list and switch to another project from the ☰ hover menu in the upper-left corner.
+> If you have multiple projects, you can click <MDSvgIcon name="icon-left-projects" /> in the lower-left corner and switch to another project.

 ### Create a project